parapluu/lock_benchmarking/README.md

 (`test_wprwcohort_rgnzi`) and hierarchical multi-reader QD (`test_rhqdlock_rgnzi`) should not be used when `--use_pinning` is enabled.
-The reason for this is that when pinning is enabled, the NUMA aware locks will rely on that the threads stay on the same node all the time, but pinning is not enabled in the tests.
+The reason for this is that when pinning is enabled, the NUMA aware locks rely on the threads staying on the same node all the time, but pinning is not enabled in the tests.
 To test these locks, first compile without `--use_pinning`.

 `scons --use_queue_stats`